 “Radicalization, polarization, and extremism in youth can tear communities and families apart, sow mistrust and damage our democratic process,” says Hughes.
 For radicalized youth individually, “Radicalization is not a pathway with good outcomes.
 This is a process of development that leads to negative life outcomes.
 Organized extremist groups frequently are involved in criminal activity.
 Abuse and exploitation are rampant within extremist spaces.
 And the social costs of embracing hate drives people into further isolation from family and friends.”

-Tips – What Can Parents Do to Identify and Protect Children From Radicalization?
+Tips – What Can Parents Do To Identify And Protect Children From Radicalization?

-Watch for Signs Of Possible Radicalization In Youth
+Watch For Signs Of Possible Radicalization In Youth

 Newhouse urges parents and caregivers to keep an eye open for these behavioral signs that their child has begun to be radicalized online: